Mocha-Downloader/mocha-downloader/CONTRIBUTING.md

   - must have a meta property and a logic function.
 Check [`src/main/constants.ts`](./src/main/constants.ts) for more info.
   - export it in [`src/main/platforms/index.ts`](./src/main/platforms/index.ts)
 - add a 16x16px sized png icon to [`./assets`](./assets)

+## Translations

+Once we're applicable for [crowdin's open source project setup request](https://crowdin.com/page/open-source-project-setup-request), all translation related work are to be done in [crowdin](https://crowdin.com/project/mocha-downloader).
+Until then, contributors can make pull request directly in the `master` branch (not the `l10n_master` branch!).

 ## Editors & IDEs